 Dr. Kim is an accomplished healthcare industry leader who has made significant contributions across the biotechnology and financial industries during his career at Moderna and Goldman Sachs.
 He has extensive operational expertise and an extraordinary track record in raising capital for high-growth health care companies.

-Dr. Kim has served as a venture partner at Third Rock Ventures since September 2020.
+Dr. Kim is a co-founder and managing partner of Ascenta Capital.
+Previously, he served as a venture partner at Third Rock Ventures.
 Dr. Kim was previously the chief financial officer of Moderna, Inc., where over six years from April 2014 to June 2020, he was instrumental in raising $4.4 billion in capital to support the company’s platform efforts in mRNA therapeutics and the development of its pipeline of more than 20 drug candidates spanning oncology and other therapeutic areas.
 Before joining Moderna, Dr. Kim had a highly productive 14-year career at Goldman Sachs, where he advised numerous companies as a managing director and co-head of biotechnology investment banking.

 Sushil Patel, Ph.D.